ho'o ulu lā hui

 Honoring Hawaiian Culture

 At Kaiāulu Initiatives, Hawaiian culture is at the heart of everything we do.
-We believe that caring for the ʻāina (land) and strengthening our community go hand in hand, and we honor the traditions passed down through generations by putting culture first in our work.
+We believe that caring for ʻāina (land) and strengthening our community go hand in hand, and we honor the traditions passed down through generations by putting culture first in our work.

 E ulu me ka ʻāina, e ola ka moʻomeheu Hawaiʻi